 What you may lack in coding and software creation abilities, you can make up for in content creation.

 Thoughts, ideas, and insights influence the world.
 And logic can be emotional.
-If you read a deeply insightful quote, listen to a pragmatic speech, or view savvy maneuvering tactics from afar, they all resonate with you emotionally.
+If you read a profoundly insightful quote, listen to a pragmatic speech, or view savvy maneuvering tactics from afar, they all resonate with you emotionally.

 A few things you can do to begin quietly dominating your profession, industry, or society at large are as follows:

-Your objective is not to communicate with everyone, but only those who meet your intellectual criteria.
+Your objective is not to communicate with everyone but only those who meet your intellectual criteria.

 You are a “Strategic Introvert Whisperer,” in that the only tuned-in can hear your voice.